 It really depends on what you aim to collect, as to what tools to take.
 Collecting is best done on the foreshore, in which case, just good eyes are required.
 Collecting from the soft clays (especially from the slippages on the foreshore at Black Ven) is best done using a knife or pick and a small spade.
 If you intend to collect by splitting rocks (especially nodules), you should ideally use a good hammer and possibly a chisel.
-Do not dig into the cliff at Lyme Regis, both for safety reasons and because you have a much greater chance of finding fossils loose on the foreshore.
+Do not dig into the cliff or bedrock at Lyme Regis.
+It is an SSSI site (so conforming to the Fossil Collecting Code is essential).
+For safety reasons, hammering or digging into any cliff is to be avoided, in any case and you have a much greater chance of finding fossils loose on the foreshore.

 This site is an SSSI and forms part of the UNESCO World Heritage Jurassic Coast.
 This means you can visit the site, but hammering the bedrock is not permitted.
 For full information about the reasons for the status of the site and restrictions please download the PDF from Natural England – SSSI Information – West Dorset